elegant-scipy/elegant-scipy/sphinx/content/ch5.md

 ## Back to contingency tables

 You might recall that we are trying to quickly build a sparse, joint probability matrix using SciPy's sparse formats.
-We know that the COO format stores sparse data as three arrays, containing the row and column coordinates of nonzero entries, as well as their values.
+We know that the {abbr}`COO` format stores sparse data as three arrays, containing the row and column coordinates of nonzero entries, as well as their values.
 But we can use a little known feature of COO to obtain our matrix extremely quickly.